chriopter/pspdx-app/README.md

 ```

 - One repository URL per line; `@tag` pins a release
-- `cache` names an aggregated catalog, read first; repos it doesn't cover are asked directly
+- `cache` names a catalog, read first; repositories it doesn't cover are asked directly

 #### Checking a `.pspdx` in VS Code